vohvelikissa/vohvelikissa.github.io/README.md

 is that it seems decent enough for me to spend my time on completing in full.
 The views to likes ratio is decent enough that it might not even be botted and the methodology in the first video sounds nice enough.

+To learn how to write good and complex characters I will watch two videos in full.
+Namely "How to write fantasy character arcs better than 99 % of writers by Jed Herne (haha funny last name xD) and "Lecture #9: Characters" by Brandon Sanderson.
+All of this will most likely be fun and I'm excited to eventually get around doing it.

 ## 27.11.2024